Langtang Valley Trek - 14 Days

 Permits for Langtang Valley Trek

-Every individual foreign tourist should get respected information about the permit fee and national park fees before starting the trek or any short hike.
+Every individual foreign tourist should be given respected information about the permit fee and the national park fees before starting the trek or any short hike.
 Furthermore, it is crucial to retain the receipt of the permits and national park fees because the receipt may be checked in the army check post during trekking.
 Permit systems allow park authorities to collect data on visitor numbers, demographics, and trekking patterns.
-Permit fees are used to develop the park management, maintenance of trekking trials, and plan for future development.
+Permit fees are used to develop the park management, maintenance of the trekking trails, and plan for future development.
 Those permits include:

 • Langtang National Park entry permit.